bensku/dragoneye/docs/testing.md

 There are no major known bugs.
 However, testing has revealed that usability of the UI could be better.
 In particular, even more keyboard shortcuts could be added.

+On Cubbli, JavaFX may print warnings to console due to missing GTK modules.
+This is a distro-specific issue that cannot be fixed without root access.
+Nevertheless, the warnings should be harmless.